ADITYA150090/Blog-page/content/english/blog/html.md

 ```
-**Boom.
-That’s your first program.
-You just told your computer to say something.
-You’re already winning.**

 ### Let’s break it down:
-- <!DOCTYPE html>: Tells the browser you’re using HTML5.
+- !DOCTYPE html : Tells the browser you’re using HTML5.
-- <html>: Wraps your entire webpage.
+- html: Wraps your entire webpage.
-- <head>: Stuff like title and meta data (not visible on the page).
+- head: Stuff like title and meta data (not visible on the page).
-- <body>: The visible stuff like headings, paragraphs, buttons, images, etc.
+- body: The visible stuff like headings, paragraphs, buttons, images, etc.

 <hr>